Eugene-Kwaka/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable creates a new global var.

 8-true_knowledge prints the result of the sum of an env var to 128.

+9-divide_and_rule prints the result of the division of two env vars.